chris-martin/top-z/README.md

 ### Why is **[B]** necessary?

 This is a somewhat suble point related to how `z-index` works.
+All DOM elements are treated as having `z-index: 0` by default, yet there *is* a difference between an element with `z-index: 0` and an element on which `z-index` is not defined at all.
+Setting `z-index` creates a stacking context.

+Ensuring that the popup's siblings all have their own stacking contexts means that the `z-index`es of the descendants further down the DOM tree become irrelevant;
+the popup now only needs to compete with its siblings.
+This is what enables us to avoid inspecting the entire tree in **[C]**.

 See https://developer.mozilla.org/en-US/docs/CSS/Understanding_z-index
 for an example-based explanation of stacking contexts.